 9. Is the provision of personal data obligatory?

 If you have a business relationship with us, apply for DIN Membership, send us a query or use our online services, you must provide the personal data necessary for performing that business function or service, and for fulfilling all associated contractual obligations or where we are subject to the legal obligation to collect such data.
 As a rule, without this data we are obliged to reject the order or conclusion of the contract, or cannot continue to carry out an existing contract and may need to end such contract.
+As a participant in a procurement procedure you must provide the personal data necessary for evaluation of the tender bid.
+An award cannot be made without these data and the information required, since the submitted tenders are incomplete and are consequently to be excluded.

 10. Do you use any automated decision-making, including profiling?